 This tour focuses on the Top End, the most diverse part of the Northern Territory.
-It is home to some truly spectacular birds, including the gorgeous Gouldian Finch, the delightful Purple-crowned Fairywren, the glistening Rainbow Pitta, and the ultramarine Hooded Parrot.
-Along with these “prize-winning” birds is a fascinating landscape comprising of wet monsoon forests, dry Eucalypt savanna and stunning sandstone canyons, in addition to some truly fascinating Aboriginal culture, including the ancient aboriginal rock galleries of Nourlangie Rock in Kakadu.
+It is home to some truly spectacular birds, including the gorgeous Gouldian Finch, the delightful Purple-crowned Fairywren, the glistening Rainbow Pitta, and the ultramarine Hooded Parrot, all of which are usually seen, and are not possible on the Eastern Australia tour that links with this trip.
+Along with these “prize-winning” birds is a fascinating landscape comprising of wet monsoon forests, dry Eucalypt savannah and stunning sandstone canyons, in addition to some truly fascinating Aboriginal culture, including the ancient aboriginal rock galleries of Nourlangie Rock in Kakadu.
 This tour offers up a real taste of the outback along with a number of highly localized species only found in the Top End.
-It therefore makes for a great combination with our very popular eastern Australia tour, as both tours have a completely different feel and visit very different areas of this absorbing continent.
+It, therefore makes for a great combination with our very popular eastern Australia tour, as both tours have a completely different feel and visit very different areas of this absorbing continent.

-Day 1: Arrival and Nightcliff, Buffalo Creek, Lee Point.
+Day 1: Arrival in Darwin.
 The tour starts at noon.
 Our first day in the Top End will see us visiting a number of easily accessible birding sites close to Darwin, packing in as many birds as possible before dark.
 We’ll begin in mangroves near Nightcliff where we will be searching for specialties of this habitat, like Mangrove Fantail, Mangrove Gerygone, Australian Yellow White-eye, Red-headed Myzomela, Black-tailed Whistler, and the rare and local White-breasted Whistler.
 After it starts to heat up we will head over to Buffalo Creek where we have a shot at the ridiculously loud Chestnut Rail, either feeding on the exposed mud or skulking in the mangroves.
 The beach that borders these mangrove stands often holds Great-billed Heron among a smattering of regular Aussie shorebirds, like Greater and Lesser Sandplovers, Great Knot, Terek Sandpiper, and Red-necked Stint.
-After an hour or so of shorebirds we will shoot over to Knuckey’s Lagoon checking for Chestnut-breasted Munias hiding in the grass bordering the lake, while with luck on the lake itself we could be treated to huge flocks of migrant Little Curlews.
+Late in the afternoon, we will check in on a local pair of Rufous Owls.
 We spend the first night in Darwin.

 Day 2: East Point and Fogg Dam to Katherine.
 Dawn will see us at East Point having breakfast in the field with Rainbow Pittas and Rose-crowned Fruit-Doves for company.
 Later we drive to one of the Top End’s premier wetlands, Fogg Dam.
-Around the dam itself we’ll be thrilled with the site of thousands of wetland birds, including Magpie-Geese, Pied Herons, Green Pygmy-Geese, and maybe a Buff-banded Rail or White-browed Crake scurrying out of the reeds.
-In the monsoon forest, we have further chances at the Top End’s sexiest bird (if we need to): the technicolored Rainbow Pitta.
+Around the dam itself, we’ll be thrilled with the site of thousands of wetland birds, including Magpie-Geese, Pied Herons, Green Pygmy-Geese, and maybe a Buff-banded Rail or White-browed Crake scurrying out of the reeds.
+In the monsoon forest, we have further chances at the Top End’s sexiest bird (if needed): the Technicolor Rainbow Pitta.
 Later, we head southwards to Pine Creek, stopping off at this old gold mining area for the opalescent Hooded Parrot.
-If time allows and the birds are breeding we will also stop off at a good site for Red Goshawk, one of the rarest raptors in Australia.
 We overnight in Katherine.

-Day 7: Nourlangie Rock and Yellow Waters Billabong (Kakadu NP).
+Day 8: Nourlangie Rock (Kakadu NP) to Darwin.
 Today we head into the heart of Aboriginal country in Kakadu.
 Our first stop will be the mighty sandstone outlier of Nourlangie Rock, part of the Arnhem Land Escarpment.
 Among Nourlangie’s many attractions are its extensive galleries of aboriginal art dating back thousands of years, and also the scenically impressive blood-red sandstone cliffs that form this mighty outcrop.
-There are a number of local specialties; beautiful Black-banded Fruit-Doves and Black-tailed Treecreepers inhabit the monsoon forest surrounding the base, while Sandstone Shrike-thrushes and White-lined Honeyeaters may be found on the rock itself.
-We then head to Cooinda for the night, but we’ll have time to take a lazy afternoon boat trip down the South Alligator River to the Yellow Waters Billabong, where our boatman will ensure we’ll get incredible looks at a horde of kingfishers, herons, cranes, dotterels, and other waterbirds.
-This fascinating boat trip will also see us come face to face with one of Australia’s most famed predators, the Saltwater Crocodile, from the comfort of our modern boat.
+There are a number of local specialties; the beautiful Black-banded Fruit-Dove inhabits the monsoon forest surrounding the base, as does Black Wallaroo, while Sandstone Shrike-thrushes and White-lined Honeyeaters may be found on the rock itself.
+After a morning in the park, we shall head back to Darwin, and check some mangroves for habitat specialists like Mangrove Fantail and Black-tailed and White-breasted Whistlers if needed, and also check a local park for the massive Rufous Owl if we missed it on the first day.
+The final night will be spent where it all began, back in Darwin.

-Day 9: Departure.
+Day 9: Departure from Darwin.
 Depending on flight schedules, we may have time for some birding near Darwin before we depart.

 A gallery of the habitats we’ll bird on this tour